UniversalDependencies/UD_Korean-GSD/README.md

   * Fixed: genitive nouns are nmod:poss, not det:poss.
   * Fixed: adverbially used nominals are obl, not advmod.
   * Fixed: adverbially used verbs are advcl, not advmod.
+  * Positive copula is always lemmatized 이 so that the validator recognizes it.
 * 2019-11-15 v2.5
   * Google gave permission to drop the "NC" restriction from the license.
     This applies to the UD annotations (not the underlying content, of which Google claims no ownership or copyright).